PDF in progress...

 Freezing

-Modern and convenient, freezing dramatically slows microbial growth and enzyme activity.
+Modern and convenient, freezing dramatically slows microbial growth and enzyme activity while maintaining nutritional value.

 Equipment: